prathap937/jsplumb/etc/api/core.api.md

     _sortedElements: Record<string, Array<[string, number]>>;
     // (undocumented)
     startTransaction(): void;
+    // Warning: (ae-incompatible-release-tags) The symbol "_transformedElementMap" is marked as @public, but its signature references "TranslatedViewportElement" which is marked as @internal
+    //
     // (undocumented)
     _transformedElementMap: Map<string, TranslatedViewportElement<T["E"]>>;
     // Warning: (ae-incompatible-release-tags) The symbol "updateElement" is marked as @public, but its signature references "ViewportElement" which is marked as @internal